The Scenario Report

 As for the hydro installed capacity, it is worth mentioning that the presented figures show a combination of hydro pump storage projects and new dam projects.
 The growth projected in hydro development is much more limited when compared to solar and even to wind power.
 The projected growth for hydro is similar in the three scenarios.

-The figure below shows the breakdown of RES installed capacity for each scenario across the Mediterranean regional groups.
+The Figure 5.8 shows the breakdown of RES installed capacity for each scenario across the Mediterranean regional groups.

 Despite the projected overall significance of the North-West countries in terms of the total RES installed capacity, there is a projected decrease in its percentage of total RES over the three scenarios.